top of page

 Sometimes that protection looks like survival.

-Other times it’s simply your body’s way of staying steady enough to cope.
+Other times it’s your body’s way of staying steady enough to get through the day.

 Either way, your system will always choose what helps you stay steady